Fink

 Errors from xkbcomp are not fatal to the X server

 Class: Mostly harmless.
 As the message says, it is not fatal.
-To my knowledge, XDarwin doesn't use the XKB extension at all.
+To my knowledge, X11 on Macs doesn't use the XKB extension at all.
 Probably some client program tries to use it anyway...

 startx: Command not found.